jtomori/vex_tutorial/README.md

 // if we want to sample from another position, we also need
 // to set up "Input 1" properly
 // note that you can also sample from volumes in SOPs if you
-// specify path to it
+// specify path to it: set "Input 1" to *SOP* and point "SOP Path"
+// to the volume you want to access
 //f@pig_in = volumesample(0, "pig_in", v@P - {0.01});
 ```
 <br>